ANNA DULNIKOWSKA-PRZYSTALSKA, a female Architect, is the inspiration and drives behind MarbleAir Architects.

 Anna is frequently approached to design or refurbish private residences.
 Most of these projects are intensely personal or emotive and require a specific set of skills.
 Anna lists these as follows:

 3. Thirdly, we do what we can to accommodate.

 4. Regarding project management – we observe, analyse, and react.
 Our projects are run in an orderly manner.

-Anna speaks frankly about being a woman in a male-dominated space.
+Anna speaks frankly about being a female architect, a woman in a male-dominated space.

 “Gender interactions add a spin on this because “men are from Mars and women from Venus” and so a mutual understanding and clear communication are the key aspects of a successful project team.

 “The world of business or the industry never restricted my development, so when I ask myself what I can be grateful for, it is having accomplished people around me, who always trusted and supported me in achieving my goals.

 “The world is evolving and I think it is us women who form our personal glass ceilings.
 I did!
 Some choose family over career, but there is no written rule that we cannot be successful having a family around us.
 Maybe it is down to the way we express our needs… I sometimes wonder?